-ALC/Nedal have more Passive Safe options than ever before; with bigger families of products, we can be much more flexible in designing your solutions.
+ALC/Nedal have more Passive Safe options than ever before.
+With bigger families of products, we can be far more flexible when designing your solutions.

 The above graph depicts different G-forces experienced by vehicle occupants in a 23mph collision with structures of 3 different materials: Aluminium, Steel and Concrete.
 Data from ‘D. M. Paylor MIEE C.eng FILE FRSA, ‘Aluminium Lighting Columns – The Way Forward to the 21st Century’.

 The Material Comparison graph illustrates the very different behaviours of steel, concrete and aluminium after a collision.
 Both steel and concrete show very big spikes in g-force immediately after impact.
 This very high g-force will have a profound effect on the driver and occupants.
 In contrast aluminium does not have a high spike in g-force and the graph shows a smoother, flatter reaction.
 This means there is a much better experience for the driver and occupants.

 The energy absorption ability of a column influences their passive safety rating considerably, and depends on various factors such as structural form, but in regards to the material used:

 Steel: – Absorbs large amounts of energy due to its unforgiving material properties; the vehicle undergoes rapid deceleration generating high g-force for both driver and occupants.
 It is this g-force that induces loss of consciousness and can kill. – The impact will also severely damage the vehicle, possibly making control after the primary accident difficult.

 Aluminium: – Has greater elasticity and therefore absorbs smaller amounts of energy.
 This means that the vehicle undergoes a much slower deceleration with a much-reduced g-force. – The damage to the vehicle is likely to be less serious, making it easier to control to prevent secondary accidents.